Orthodontics

 Digital scans, 3D imaging, and bite analysis tools allow orthodontists to visualize how the jaw joints interact with the teeth during movement.
 These technologies help identify structural issues that may contribute to TMJ symptoms.

-Patients exploring modern orthodontic care frequently ask Can Braces Fix TMJ when diagnostic results show bite misalignment.
+Patients exploring modern orthodontic care frequently ask if braces can fix TMJ when diagnostic results show bite misalignment.
 With advanced imaging systems, orthodontists can determine whether braces may help restore proper alignment and reduce joint stress.

 Using technology-driven insights, Vitrin Clinic creates personalized treatment plans designed to improve both dental aesthetics and jaw health.